anzhang314/InvCF/README.md

 - Q: What is popularity distribution shift in the real-world?
 * Q: Why does the disribution shift lead to performance drops in collaborative filtering (CF) models?
 + Q: How do we solve the problem?
+* Q: Why does our solution leads to robust performance?